 While in Killaloe, we couldn't resist indulging in a beloved Canadian treat—Beavertails!
 Did you know that Killaloe is the birthplace of Beavertail pastries?
-We knew we had to enjoy these delectable pastries, so we made a beeline for the Beavertails stand in the park.
-Offering a variety of mouthwatering flavours, we treated ourselves to these iconic desserts.
+We knew we had to get our hands on a couple of these delectable pastries, so we made a beeline for the Beavertails stand in the park.
+Offering a variety of mouthwatering flavours, we treated ourselves to these iconic Canadian desserts.
 They did the job for satisfying our sweet cravings.
 And the best part?
 The Beavertails stand is open all summer long, seven days a week, so you can enjoy them whenever you visit!

 Sheryl Boyle Park: The Perfect Starting Point

 After we filled our tummy's, we made our way to our launch point.
-Nestled amidst the rolling hills and natural beauty of Round Lake, Sheryl Boyle Park served as the perfect spot to launch our kayaks.
+Nestled amidst the rolling hills and natural beauty of Round Lake.
+Sheryl Boyle Park served as the perfect spot to launch our kayaks.
 This charming park not only provides ample parking spaces, but also offers convenient amenities such as picnic tables and bathrooms.
-It's the ideal place to kick off your kayaking adventure.
+It's the ideal place to kick off your kayaking adventure with a beautiful sandy beach.
 One thing to note: the park is only open from July-September, so the amenities were not open quite yet for our paddling trip.
 If you need to go to the bathroom before you paddle, the corner store on Deer Trail Road has facilities you can use.

 Making Our Way to the Bonnechere

 We pushed off from the shoreline and embarked on a 1.5km paddle northward, towards the mouth of the Bonnechere River.
 The wind had picked up, so the waves on the lake were a little high.
 But, our Oru Beaches took the waves like champs!
-You will paddle past beautiful cottages along the sandy shores of Round Lake.
-Be sure to stay inland and not too far away from the shore.
+We paddled by beautiful cottages along the sandy shores of Round Lake.
+Always be sure to stay inland and not too far away from the shore while kayaking.
 This is quite a large lake, and if unexpected weather strikes, you will want to be close to land to seek refuge.
 Not to mention, this is a busy lake and there is lot of boat traffic.

 You will find your way to the mouth of the river just as you approach the point after the large sandy beach.
 The moment we entered the river, the waves calmed down and we were greeted by a perfectly still tributary.
 The reflections were amazing!!